Millennial Money Man

 To qualify as an accredited investor, you must meet one of two requirements: have an annual income of at least $200,000 ($300,000 for joint income) for at least the past two years; or have a net worth of more than $1 million (jointly or with a spouse).
 Your primary residence cannot be factored into your net worth, but your mortgage does not count against your net worth.

-Why invest with Roofstock?
+Why Invest With Roofstock?

 Roofstock specializes in single-family rental (SFR) properties, and the SFR market has historically stayed stable and strong throughout the natural economic cycle.
 The SFR market is already worth $4 trillion, with over 16 million single-family rental properties in the U.S. But that number is expected to grow by 13 million by 2030.